-While Minnesota has the second highest homeownership rate in the country, it also has the third highest disparity in homeownership rates between white households and households of color or Hispanic ethnicity.
+While Minnesota has the third highest homeownership rate in the country, it also has the highest disparity in homeownership rates between white households and households of color or Hispanic ethnicity.

-Table 1: 2014 Homeownership Rates1
+Table 1: 2015 Homeownership Rates1

-Category Rate National Rank Overall Homeownership Rate 71.7% 2 nd Highest Homeownership Rate for White/Non-Hispanic Households 76.4% 4 th Highest Homeownership Rate for Households of Color 41.0% 40 th Highest Percentage Point Gap in Homeownership Rates 35.4% 3 rd Largest
+Category Rate National Rank Overall Homeownership Rate 70.9% 3 rd Highest Homeownership Rate for White/Non-Hispanic Households 76.0% 6 th Highest Homeownership Rate for Households of Color or Hispanic Ethnicity 39.1% 44 th Highest Percentage Point Gap in Homeownership Rates 36.9% 1 st Largest

 As shown in Figure 1 below, the disparity has been persistent over time.
-The disparity shrank from 35.1 percentage points in 2000 to 31.5 by 2008, increased to 38.7 by 2011, and decreased to 35.4 in 2013 and 2014.
+The disparity shrank from 35.1 percentage points in 2000 to 31.5 by 2008, increased to 38.7 by 2011, and dropped and fluctuated a bit since then.
 Two factors were the primary cause of the increase between 2008 and 2011.
-First, foreclosures disproportionately affected households of color and Hispanic ethnicity, which reduced the homeownership rate for those households; and second, with the foreclosure crisis, the standards to qualify for a mortgage became much stricter, making it more difficult to become a homeowner.
+First, foreclosures disproportionately affected households of color and Hispanic ethnicity, which reduced their homeownership rate; and second, with the foreclosure crisis, the standards to qualify for a mortgage became much stricter, making it more difficult to become a homeowner.

-1 U.S Census Bureau, 2014 American Community Survey.
+1 U.S Census Bureau, 2015 American Community Survey.